Halloween Vocabulary in English: The Best Words and Phrases About the Scariest Holiday

 1. Halloween

-It is unthinkable to revise any words related to Halloween without reviewing and analyzing the word Halloween itself.
+It is unthinkable to learn any word related to Halloween without first reviewing and analyzing the word Halloween itself.

 The origins of the holiday go back to ancient times.
 About 2,000 years ago, the territory of modern England and northern France was inhabited by indigenous tribes called Celts.
-And before their New Year, which was November 1, they would throw a festival called Samhain (pronounced sow-in).
-It referred to the belief that on that very eve, the border between the worlds of the living and the dead was almost disappearing, and spirits could return for one night.
-The celebration included building huge sacred bonfires for sacrificing and wearing creepy costumes to scare away evil.
+And before their New Year (which was November 1st) they celebrated a festival called Samhain (pronounced "Saoin" or "Sáuin").
+This referred to the belief that on that very night, the border between the worlds of the living and the dead almost disappeared, and the spirits could return to Earth for one night.
+The celebration included the construction of huge sacred bonfires to make sacrifices and the use of creepy costumes to ward off evil.

 2. Pumpkin